sora-xor/sora2-substrate-js-library/README.md

-# SoraNeo-substrate-js-library
+# sora-substrate-js-library
-SoraNeo-substrate-js-library (This repository is managed by Terraform!)
+sora-substrate-js-library (This repository is managed by Terraform!)

 ### Requirements
 * node version at least v14.14.0